dmt94/ls-notes/js-101/lesson-2/flowchart.md

 ```
 while the user wants to keep going
-  - ask the user for a collection of numbers
+  1 ask the user for a collection of numbers
-  - extract the largest one from that collection and save it
+  2 extract the largest one from that collection and save it
-  - ask the user if they want to input another collection
+  3 ask the user if they want to input another collection

 return the saved list of numbers
 ```

-`extract the largest one from that collection and save it` is a `sub-process` (which contains its own steps/logic)
+`2 extract the largest one from that collection and save it` is a `sub-process` (which contains its own steps/logic)
 - we can turn this `sub-process into a function`

 <br>